-Each year the Outstanding Alumni Awards program acknowledges and celebrates USC graduates who have achieved significantly in their field of expertise since graduating at least two years prior with their first degree, recognising them for the impact they have had at a local, national and sometimes international level.
+Each year the Outstanding Alumni Awards program honours, acknowledges and celebrates our graduates who have achieved significantly in their field of expertise since graduating, at least two years prior with their first degree, recognising them for the impact they have had at a local, national and sometimes international level.

-Congratulations to the 2021 shortlisted nominees for their notable achievements to date.
-A special thank you goes to the people who took the time and effort to nominate them – fellow alumni, parents, children, lecturers, colleagues, friends - without their support, this initiative wouldn’t be possible.
+Congratulations to the 2022 shortlisted nominees for their notable achievements to date.
+A special thank you goes to the people who took the time and effort to nominate them - alumni, staff, family, colleagues, friends - without their support this initiative wouldn't be possible.

 Outstanding Alumnus of the Year Award